The snow has been falling endlessly in Central Oregon, it seems, and it isn’t going anywhere.

 Is it feasible for you to shovel you roof?
 For me, personally, it isn’t.
 I have two prosthetic knees and climbing ladders is a thing of the past.
 I’m not getting up on a slippery roof to shovel snow!

 Do you have the right equipment?
 There are roof rakes, made specially for removing accumulations, and other specialized tools that can do the job safely and effectively.
 But this assumes you can get to the area safely.
-(Here’s a handy shovel that will work well and you can carry it in your trunk.)
 You may have to take a standard snow shovel and have at it.
 This segues into:

 There are enough dangers associated with winter storms.
 The experts agree: Don’t put yourself in danger shoveling a roof if you don’t have the right tools and skills.